 Are wages a charitable contribution?

-To address the issue of a charitable contribution, first we can look to IRS Publication 526 (Charitable Contributions http://www.irs.gov/pub/irs-pdf/p526.pdf).
-In Publication 526, the IRS provides guidelines on charitable contributions including explanation of how to claim a deduction for charitable contributions and the types of organizations to which you can make deductible charitable contributions.
-The Publication addresses the most common scenarios on what is considered a deductible contribution, and, the payment of wages for volunteer services by employees receiving worker’s compensation is not a typical scenario addressed.
-According to IRS Publication 526: Charitable Contributions, providing professional services for free to a qualifying nonprofit organization cannot be claimed as a tax deduction for the value of your time or services.
-The Publication states that businesses and individuals are able to deduct documented, un-reimbursed, out-of-pocket expenses paid in order to volunteer.
-Based on Publication 526, it is unclear whether the wage paid can be deducted as a charitable contribution.
+To determine whether wages paid during modified-duty assignments with nonprofit organizations qualify as charitable contributions, we can reference IRS Publication 526 (Charitable Contributions http://www.irs.gov/pub/irs-pdf/p526.pdf) for important guidance.
+This publication provides guidelines on charitable contributions including explanation of how to claim a deduction for charitable contributions and the types of organizations to which you can make deductible charitable contributions.
+The Publication addresses the most common scenarios on what is considered a deductible contribution, and the payment of wages for volunteer services by employees receiving worker’s compensation is not a typical scenario addressed.

 Are wages a business expense?